FAQ’s for Sellers

 What do you do with my information?

 Absolutely nothing!
 We feel that your contact information should remain private and secure.
-This is why we will never sell your information to third parties as sales leads.
+All inquiries submitted on your home are sent directly to you.

 What happens if I get solicitations in my inquiries?